-- In collaboration with the Board of Governors the role of the Board of Directors includes: - Establishing and reviewing the company's vision, mission and values in order to guide and set the pace for its current operations and future development. - Determining strategic options, selecting those to be pursued, and deciding the means to implement and support them. - Determine the business strategies and plans that underpin the corporate strategy. - Ensuring that the company's organisational structure and capability are appropriate for implementing the chosen strategies.

-Delegating authority to management, and monitoring and evaluating the implementation of policies, strategies and business plans. - Exercising accountability to shareholders and all relevant stakeholders. - Ensuring that communications both to and from shareholders and relevant stakeholders are effective.
-O Understanding and taking into account the interests of shareholders and relevant stakeholders. - Monitoring relations with shareholders and relevant stakeholders by the gathering and evaluation of appropriate information. - Promoting the goodwill and support of shareholders and relevant stakeholders. - O The directorstaketheirresponsibilities very seriously and are aware ofthe fact that theyareobligedtolookaftertheaffairsofthecompany,andareinapositionoftrust.
-They must act in good faith in what they honestly believe to be the best interests of thecompany,andnotforany collateralpurpose.
-Thismeansthat, particularlyinthe event of a conflict of interest between the company's interests and their own, the directors must always favour the company. - The directors must act with due skill and care and they must consider the interests of employees of the company, the interests of its students, and the reputation of its universitypartners.
-Intheeventofaconflict of interest arising between the financial and educational aims of the company the educational aims will prevail and the Board of Directors will always defer to the Board of Governors for guidance in determining the appropriate action to take. - Any director may call a directors' meeting.
+- In collaboration with the Board of Governors the role of the Board of Directors includes: - Establishing and reviewing the company's vision, mission and values in order to guide and set the pace for its current operations and future development. - Determining strategic options, selecting those to be pursued, and deciding the means to implement and support them. - Determine the business strategies and plans that underpin the corporate strategy. - Ensuring that the company's organisational structure and capability are appropriate for implementing the chosen strategies. - Delegating authority to management, and monitoring and evaluating the implementation of policies, strategies and business plans. - Exercising accountability to shareholders and all relevant stakeholders. - Ensuring that communications both to and from shareholders and relevant stakeholders are effective. - Understanding and taking into account the interests of shareholders and relevant stakeholders. - Monitoring relations with shareholders and relevant stakeholders by the gathering and evaluation of appropriate information. - Promoting the goodwill and support of shareholders and relevant stakeholders. - The directorstaketheirresponsibilities very seriously and are aware of the fact that theyareobligedtolookaftertheaffairsofthecompany, and are inaposition of trust.
+They must act in good faith in what they honestly believe to be the best interests of thecompany, and not for any collateral purpose.
+This means that, particularly in the event of a conflict of interest between the company's interests and their own, the directors must always favour the company. - The directors must act with due skill and care and they must consider the interests of employees of the company, the interests of its students, and the reputation of its universitypartners.
+Intheeventofaconflict ofinterest arising betweenthe financial and educational aims of the company the educational aims will prevail and the Board of Directors will always defer to the Board of Governors for guidance in determining the appropriate action to take. - Any director may call a directors' meeting.
 Each director must be given reasonable notice of the meeting, stating its date, time and place.
 Commonly, seven days is given but what is 'reasonable' depends in the last resort on the circumstances. - TheArticles of Association empower the directors to appoint one of their own number as chairman and to determine the period for which he or she is to hold office.
 If no chairman is elected, or the elected chairman is not present within five minutes of the time fixed for the meeting or is unwilling to preside, those directors in attendance may usually elect one of their number as chairman of the meeting.
 The chairman will usually have a second or casting vote in the case of equality of votes.
-Since the chairman's position is of great importance, it is vital that his/her election is clearly in accordance especially important to avoid disputes as to his or her period in office.
+Since the chairman's position is of great importance, it is vital that his/her election is clearly in accordance the procedure laid down by the Articles and that it is unambiguously minuted, this is especially important to avoid disputes as to his or her period in office.
 There is no special procedure for resignation.
 In accordance with the Articles the Board is empowered to remove the chairman from office at any time.
 Proper and clear minutes are important in order to avoid disputes.